5 Components and 4 Criteria of an Effective Strategic Vision Statement

 The Bottom Line

-To lead people into a bigger and better future, provide an inspiring, motivating, challenging, memorable, and unique picture of where the business is headed.
-The best leaders engage their employees in the process of creating a shared vision of success.
+Aligned leadership teams lead people into a bigger and better future by ensuring an inspiring, motivating, challenging, memorable, and unique picture of where the business is headed.
+The best leaders fully engage their employees in the process of creating a shared vision of success.
 Is your vision believable, achievable, and relevant enough to engage your organization?

 To learn more about creating a clear and compelling strategy to get to the next level, download How Top Leaders Stress Test Their Strategic Priorities